Pricing

 When an ecommerce business is experiencing a high volume of returns, this suggests that more customers are unhappy with their purchases than usual.
 This could be for many reasons: items may not be as high-quality as expected; product descriptions might be inaccurate; items may have arrived damaged; or the customer may simply have changed their mind.

-While some of these problems can’t be fixed, others can be resolved by the ecommerce store — and it’s worth doing.
+While some of these problems can’t be fixed, others can be resolved by the ecommerce store — and it’s worth making the effort.
 A poor returns experience can turn a customer away from a business for good, which contributes to your churn rate.
 If this happens multiple times, you may see a decrease in overall retail sales, in customer retention and in customer lifetime value.
 This can have a big impact on your overall revenue and profit.

 Regularly checking your return rate is a great way to see if your actions are having the desired effect.
 If you update your product pages with better descriptions and the return rate goes down, you can be confident that you are addressing a real problem.